-CYBERHUB WILL BE UPDATING OFTEN! : LAST UPDATED MARCH:2020 :
+CYBERHUB WILL BE UPDATING OFTEN! : LAST UPDATED AUG:2020 :

 Phishing is a cybercrime in which a target or targets are contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking and credit card details, and passwords.

 The information is then used to access important accounts and can result in identity theft and financial loss.

 The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.

 Here is a great video that shows a little demonstration on how phishing works.

 Phishing scams are a growing threat on the Internet.
 By being aware of the scam, — you can feel confident in working with companies online.